-Manuel Garcia (Jicarilla Apache/Coahuiltecan) is an architect who grew up and lives in Munich, Germany, active in the LGBT community.
+Manuel Ricardo Garcia (Jicarilla Apache/Coahuiltecan) is an architect who grew up and lives in Munich, Germany, active in the LGBT community.
+EXTRA FOOTAGE

 Hengameh Yaghoobifarah is a feminist, activist, editor and journalist of Iranian descent who resides in Berlin, Germany.

 Dr. Hartmut Lutz is Professor Emeritus at University of Greifswald, who among other things has specialized in the phenomenon of Indian hobbyists, and who coined the term “Indianthusiasts”.

-Dr. Josylyn Segal is a cross-cultural psychologist of Cuban, Native and Jewish descent, who currently resides in Berlin, Germany, and holds an American and Israeli passport.
+Dr. Josylyn Segal is a cross-cultural psychologist of Cuban, Native and Jewish descent, who currently resides in Berlin, Germany.
+EXTRA FOOTAGE